davidxxxcc/GitEssential/javascript/javascript/javascript-structure-modules.md

 ### 5. Global controller in `controller`

-We can use the parameter from `budgetController`& `UIController`as long as we pass these functions to `controller`module.We define the controller module inculding event lister, update the budget, update percentage, controll adding & deleting item and initialize the application.
+We can use the parameter from `budgetController`& `UIController`as long as we pass these functions to `controller`module.
+We use `UICtrl `and `budgetCtrl` to represent these two functions.
+We define the controller module inculding event lister, update the budget, update percentage, controll adding & deleting item and initialize the application.

 ```
 var setupEventListeners = function() {